Vignesh969696/GUVI_Second_Project/README.txt

 All match data was downloaded from: https://cricsheet.org/downloads/

-Cricsheet is an open-source project providing data for international cricket matches.

 How to Run:

 1. Run `scrape_cricksheet.py` to download the zip files and extract them into subfolders
 2. Run `load_all_data.py` to populate the `cricket_data.db` SQLite file
 3. Run `visualize.py` to generate visual insights
 4. Run `all_queries.py` to execute 20 SQL queries and view the results
-5. Open Power BI → Import `ODI_full_dataset.csv` → Start creating visuals
+5. Open the .pbix file in Power BI Desktop
+6. If visuals don't load, go to Transform Data → Data Source Settings → Change Source
+7. Point it to your local path of cricket_data.db (SQLite database)
+8. Click OK → Close & Apply to refresh the visuals

 Requirements:

 - Python 3.x
 - pandas
+- selenium
 - matplotlib
 - seaborn
-- requests
-- beautifulsoup4
+- PowerBi
 - sqlite3